 - Global service and support organizations to support products

-The key Ability to Execute criteria used to evaluate vendors were overall viability and market responsiveness and track record.
-These criteria were evaluated for their contributions to the vertical dimension of the Magic Quadrant.
+The key Ability to Execute criteria that were used to evaluate vendors were Overall Viability and Market Responsiveness/Record.
+The following criteria were evaluated for their contributions to the vertical dimension of the Magic Quadrant:

-The most important Completeness of Vision criteria in this analysis were market understanding and the sum of the weighted offering (product) strategy score.
+The key Completeness of Vision criteria in this analysis were Market Understanding and the sum of the weighted Offering (Product) Strategy scores: